 Attorneys are subject to a variety of rules, regulations, and stipulations when it comes to offering divorce and legal advice.
 Without an actual consultation, we can’t offer any concrete divorce legal suggestions.
 Beyond that, every situation is different.
-No single recommendation will fit every case.
+No single recommendation fits every case.
 Without examining the specifics, it’s impossible to suggest how to proceed.
-However, there are ways to prepare for divorce in a general sense.
+However, there are a number of ways to prepare for divorce in a general sense.

 If you’re heading for divorce, there are steps you can take ahead of time to streamline the process and better prepare.
 Not an all-encompassing list by any means, but here are actions you can take to simplify the divorce process and increase your chances for an optimal outcome.

-Purely for informational purposes, this will hopefully provide a better understanding of how to prepare for divorce.
+Purely for informational purposes, this will hopefully provide a better understanding of how to prepare for divorce and all it entails.

 Depending on which state you live in, divorce laws vary a great deal.
 Perhaps the best piece of divorce and legal advice out there is to familiarize yourself with the specifics of your home state.
 The more you know, the better prepared you’ll be.

 In a divorce, assets are divided in a fair and equitable manner between you and your ex.
 This is just one of many laws that may be different.
 It benefits you and your case to learn the particular regulations where you live.

 2) Create A Plan For The Kids